Why set up a Mission Area?

 Mission Areas provide new ways of churches working together to resource mission and ministry to fulfil the diocesan vision and priorities.

 A Mission Area brings together parishes committed to developing a coordinated approach to mission across a wider geographical area; to focus, share and multiply mission resources and practice; and to provide a context in which new leaders and ministers can explore vocation and develop in a mission focused setting.
+They are focussed on meeting the national and diocesan visions of creating simpler, humbler and bolder church structures, that set our people free for mission.

 • An expanding new town area (eight churches in Yate and Fromeside)